Tonga Travel Guide

 The following airlines provide scheduled services to/from Tonga

-- Fiji Airways – services to Nadi and Suva
+- Fiji Airways – flies to/from Nadi

 There is no public transport to/ from the airport, but hotels can arrange shuttle services (TOP$30) and taxis are available.

 Apart from domestic flights offered by Real Tonga, Fiji Airways offer seasonal flights from Suva to Vava’u Island’s Lupepau’u Airport.

 About 12 cruise ships visit Tonga each year, docking at the Vuna wharf in downtown Nuku’alofa.

 You can view the current cruise schedule here.

 Domestic flights were once operated by Real Tonga who ceased operations in 2020.

 Unmetered taxis can be found on ranks around Nuku’alofa.
 Its’ best to negotiate the fare in advance, with most trips around town costing TOP$5.

 Taxis are often unmarked but can be distinguished by their “T” registration plate.